 Leadership and Community Service-Learning1110 Adele H. Stamp Student Union - Center for Campus Life

 Leadership & Community Service-Learning (LCSL) promotes positive social change through transformative learning and community engagement.
-Through our values (collective approach, social responsibility, principled practice, critical inquiry, and engaged scholarship), we work with students, staff, faculty, and community members to achieve our vision of a socially just world.
+Through our values (collective approach, social responsibility, principled practice, critical inquiry, and engaged scholarship), we work with students, staff, faculty, and community members to achieve our vision of a just world through the practice of soically responsible leadership.

 Co-Curricular Leadership Programs